nisargjhaveri/vscode-ios-debug/README.md

 - `ios-debug.targetType` - Selected target's type.
 Either "Simulator" or "Device"
 - `ios-debug.targetName` - Selected target's name.
 - `ios-debug.targetSdk` - Selected target's sdk type.
 Either "iphonesimulator" or "iphoneos"

+## Remote Development
+The extension supports debugging on locally connected devices when using [VS Code Remote Development](https://code.visualstudio.com/docs/remote/remote-overview).
+If the setup is correct, the locally connected devices will automatically be listed in the target picker.

+[iOS Debug Companion](https://marketplace.visualstudio.com/items?itemName=nisargjhaveri.ios-debug-companion) extension is required for this to work.
+It'll automatically prompt to install this extension when needed.

+`ios-debug.shareLocalDevices` configuration can be tweaked to control whether to allow debugging on local devices or not based on your requirements.

+Your local machine may need additional setup for this to work depending on the OS.
+- macOS: No additional setup should be required.
+- Windows: [iTunes](https://www.apple.com/in/itunes/) needs to installed.
+Make sure "Apple Mobile Device Service (AMDS)" is running if the local devices are still not visible.
+- Linux: [usbmuxd](https://github.com/libimobiledevice/usbmuxd) needs to be installed and running.

 # Known limitations